Authored by the expert who managed and guided the team behind the Tanzania Property Pack

 Which neighborhoods have the fastest rising property prices in Dar es Salaam as of 2026?

-As of early 2026, the neighborhoods with the fastest rising property prices in Dar es Salaam are Kigamboni, Mbezi Beach, and Mikocheni.
+As of 2026, the three fastest-rising neighborhoods for residential property prices in Dar es Salaam are Masaki, Kigamboni and Mikocheni.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in Dar es Salaam.